pedalv/.NetApp/WebService/README.md

 - is the degree of interdependence between software modules, a measure of how closely connected two routines or modules are, the strength of the relationships between modules.
 - can be "low" (also "loose" or "weak") or "high" (alse "tight" and "strong")
 - low coupling correlates with high cohesion.
-- low coupling is often a sign of a well structured computer system, good design, supports the general gools of high rability and maintainability.
+- low coupling is often a sign of a well structured computer system, good design, supports the general gools of high reability and maintainability.
 - ![Types of coupling](https://github.com/pedalv/.NetApp/blob/master/WebService/Coupling_sketches_cropped_1.png)

 ## Cohesion